ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ### Updating Your Project from Future Development of the Jamstack Application Toolkit

-You can use the `jam-on.mjs` command line tool to pull in certain changes from the Jamstack Application toolkit repo, using a command like the following:
+You can use the `jam-on.mjs` command line tool to pull in certain changes from the Jamstack Application toolkit repo, using this command:
 `node jam-on.mjs update [desired tag or branch]`

 Specifically, this script will update: